sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     - We should improve documentation of this process
 * - 3.3.4.
   - 2
-  - The principal investigator, information asset owner representative and referee are jointly responsible for output checking.
+  - The {ref}`project manager <project_roles>`, information asset owner representative and referee are jointly responsible for output checking.
 * - 3.3.5.
   - 2
   - We do not allow egress of files that cannot be manually checked except in the case of release back to the original information asset owner.